-This native Japanese herb is called Japanese hornwort or Japanese parsley.
-It is a popular traditional vegetable and looks similar to Italian parsley.
-Long, attractive stalks have trefoil leaves that are aromatic.
+This native Japanese herb is called Japanese hornwort or Japanese wild parsley.
+It is a popular traditional vegetable, dento yasai, of Japan.
+Long stalks have trefoil leaves that are aromatic.
 Although perennial by nature, this plant is grown as an annual food crop.
+Excellent grown as microgreens.

 - Maturity: Approx. 50-60 days